-If a form has not been completed correctly, it will returned next business the
+If a form has not been completed correctly, it will be returned the next business day.

-Bond repayments are made by an overnight direct credit or by a cheque mailed the next business day.
+Bond repayments are made by an overnight direct

+credit or by a cheque mailed the next business day.

 You can contact the RTBA by calling 1300 137 164 or by emailing rtba@justice.vic.gov.au.